sf-wdi-26/modules/w01/d03/m1-js-data-types-variables-and-arrays/readme.md

 - `a.unshift([item])` - Prepends items to the start of the array.

 Remember, though, you'll never remember _every_ method.
-Explore the the [full documentation for array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and other helper methods given to you for particular objects.
+Explore the the [full documentation for array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and other helper methods given to you for different objects (like Math, Date, String, et c).

 ## Iterating through an array - Codealong (10 mins)